 One of the biggest factors is your studio space.
 If you have a small studio you not need large studio monitors.
 If your goal is to mainly use them for music production a smaller set of monitors may be enough.

 Selecting the right size monitor is almost as important as the monitor itself.

 But, larger monitors do offer more headroom in volume.
 The added size of the woofer can also give you a much better low-end response.
 Something that may be very important depending on the genre of music you create.

 Finding the balance between your room size and the size of your monitors is important.
 If you want larger monitors and your studio space is small make sure to pick monitors with solid tuning options.
 This will help ensure you get the most out of your new speakers.

 There are some compelling alternatives to the Rokit 8 G4.
 Here are some other monitors worth considering.

-The Yamaha HS8 is an excellent alternative if you are looking for an 8-inch monitor.
+The PreSonus R80 V2 is an excellent alternative if you are looking for an 8-inch monitor.
 The ultra-flat response is a producer’s dream.
-Fantastic for analytical listening despite a softer low-end.
+Fantastic for analytical listening while also offering a broad sweet spot.

-- An excellent flat response sound that’s ideal for producing.
+- An excellent flat response sound profile that’s ideal for producing.

 - High-quality materials and components.

 - A little overpriced, keep an eye out for deals below retail.